edmundhung/conform/examples/base-ui/README.md

 ## Integration

-Base UI Input and the native textarea rendered by Field.Control receive Conform's `name`, `defaultValue`, and validation attributes directly.
+Base UI Input and the native textarea rendered by Field.Control receive Conform's `name` and `defaultValue` directly.
+Base UI's Field generates and associates the control, label, description, and error IDs, and propagates the invalid state to its controls.
 Compound controls use [`useControl`](../../docs/api/react/future/useControl.md) with a [`BaseControl`](../../docs/api/react/future/BaseControl.md).
 The base control is the single named form control, while the Base UI primitive handles interaction.

 The adapters leave Base UI's internal inputs unnamed to avoid duplicate `FormData` entries.
-They translate boolean, array, and numeric values, forward value changes to the base control, move focus to the interactive element after invalid submission, and report blur only when focus leaves a compound control. `Field.Error` uses Base UI's external-validation mode so its context associates Conform's error with every nested control.
+They translate boolean, array, and numeric values, forward value changes to the base control, move focus to the interactive element after invalid submission, and report blur only when focus leaves a compound control. `Field.Error` uses Base UI's external-validation mode so its context associates Conform's error with every nested control, while `Field.Item` associates each checkbox and radio with its own label.
 Because `useControl` follows Conform's current default, reset restores updated defaults without remounting the components.

 | Pattern | Components | Form integration |
 | --- | --- | --- |